 The German Commission E approved the bromelain enzyme for aiding imbalances of the ear, nose and throat that occur after surgery.
 It is also approved for reducing general sinus infection swelling.

-- Indigestion & Heartburn
+9. Indigestion & heartburn:

 Studies show that it is particularly effective when used in combination with other enzymes like amylase (which digests carbohydrates) and lipase (which digests fat).
 Other studies show its ability to reduce bloating, gas and other symptoms of irritable bowel syndrome.

 A lab study confirms that the antibacterial effects of this enzyme may help ease bacteria-related diarrhea associated with E. coli infections.
 Another study suggests that it may be an up-and-coming alternative remedy for IBD (inflammatory bowel disease)

 One German clinical study of 16 breast cancer patients found that oral supplementation of bromelain could help stimulate immune function in women.
 Other studies suggest that it may also boost the amount of certain immune system hormones, called cytokines (made in our white blood cells).
-Recent studies suggest that bromelain may help relieve some of the standard cancer side effects related to lowered immunity.
+Studies suggest that bromelain may help relieve some of the standard cancer side effects related to lowered immunity.

 Several laboratory and animal studies suggest that bromelain may stop blood platelets from clotting.
 This is exciting research in the direction of its effects on heart health.

-Animal studies suggest that bromelain possesses anti-viral and anti-bacterial effects, and it may be effective for bronchitis, pneumonia, and urinary tract infections.
+Animal studies suggest that possesses anti-viral and anti-bacterial effects, and it may be effective for bronchitis, pneumonia, and urinary tract infections.